carlosabalde/pgp-tomb/README.md

    `-- secrets/
    ```

-3. Except for permissions and templates, the PGP Tomb configuration is simple and self-explanatory.
-Permissions for a particular secret are computed matching it (i.e. URI, tags, etc.) against each rule in the configuration.
+3. Except for permissions and templates, the PGP Tomb configuration is simple and self-explanatory:
+   - Permissions for a particular secret are computed matching it (i.e. URI, tags, etc.) against each rule in the configuration.
 When a match is found, the list of recipients is updated adding (`+` prefix) or removing (`-` prefix) team members / individual users, and then the rule evaluation continues.
 Obviously order is relevant both for rules as well as for expressions associated to each rule.
-Users in the list of keepers will always be part of the list of recipients (and a least one keeper is required in a valid configuration).
-Templates are linked to secrets using a similar strategy, however, unlike permissions, evaluation of rules stops once a match is found.
+   - Users in the list of keepers will always be part of the list of recipients (and at least one keeper is required in a valid configuration).
+   - Templates (i.e. JSON Schema and/or JSON / YAML skeletons) are linked to secrets using a similar strategy, however, unlike permissions, evaluation of rules stops once a match is found.
    ```
    root: /home/carlos/pgp-tomb